leangjia/blender_docs/manual/editors/preferences/file_paths.rst

    .. note::

-      Blender will need to be restarted for all changes to the users scripts to take effect.
+      You have to restart Blender for all changes to the users scripts to take effect.

 Sounds
    Default location to browse for sound files.